syoyo/oidn/README.md

 mkl-dnn is replaced with NNPACK.

+## How to compile

+See `scripts/bootstrap-nnpack-linux.sh` for details.

 # Intel® Open Image Denoise

 This is release v0.8.2 of Open Image Denoise.
 For changes and new